bbejeck/KafkaStreamsInAction2ndEdition/README.md

 * bbejeck.chapter_3
     *  `AvroReflectionProduceConsumeExample` A simple example using the AvroReflection serializer and deserializer.
 I will update chapter 3 in another MEAP release to cover using this part of the Avro API

-    *  `ProtobufMultipleEventTopicExample`  This example demonstrates using schema references with Protobuf.
-I don't cover working with possible different types with producers and consumers until chapter 4 when we cover clients.
-    *  `AvroUnionSchemaMultipleEventProduceConsumeExample` Also, an example of using schema references, but with Avro this time.
-Again we'll cover working with multiple types with Kafka clients in chapter 4

 ### Running the examples